 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-You've got a few key options if you need to send money to France:
+You've got a few key options if you need to send money from Canada to France:

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your EUR payment in cash if you want to.

 - Send money online from Canada to France - if you'd rather make your GBP/EUR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in France:

 Sending money from Canada to another bank account in France is often the most convenient option - both for you, and your recipient.
 Your recipient doesn't need to take any action to receive the money, it just lands in the nominated account in the currency you choose, and can be spent or withdrawn easily.

 If you're sending money direct to a bank account in France, choosing a specialist provider can be the cheapest and fastest way to make your payment.
 Different providers have their own processes for arranging payments - but the steps you'll take are usually roughly the same:

 4 easy steps to send money with a money transfer provider: